pvvx/ATC_MiThermometer/README.md

 The [Web Bluetooth API](https://github.com/WebBluetoothCG/web-bluetooth/blob/main/implementation-status.md) in Chrome does not yet allow scanning for Bluetooh 5.0+ devices.

+5. On Linux, when installing large advertising integrals, change the file '/etc/bluetooth/main.conf', variables `LEScanIntervalAutoConnect=` `LEScanWindowAutoConnect=`.
+Value in ms.

 **Table of content**

 <!-- TOC depthFrom:2 depthTo:3 -->